axperez/COEN174-AlumniEngagementRecordingSystem/README.md

 3. Git clone: git clone https://github.com/axperez/COEN174-AERS.git
 4. In the COEN174-AERS directory, pip install the requirements.txt file (pip3 install -r requirements.txt)
 5. Within COEN174-AERS, inside terminal, run 'python3 manage.py makemigrations'.
 Then run
 'python manage.py migrate'.
 Then run 'python manage.py createsuperuser'.
 Fill out required fields.
 Finally, run 'python3 manage.py runserver'.
+NOTE: When creating a superuser for the first time you will be met with an error in creation.
+Follow the file path and delete ONLY the parameters in the respective code line.
+This will allow for superuser creation.